moby/moby/hack/README.md

 individual contributors.
 AUTHORS can be found in the home directory of this repository.

-## Install (install.sh)

-Executable install script for installing Docker.
-If updates to this are desired, please use hack/release.sh during a normal release.
-The following one-liner may be used for script hotfixes:

-- `aws s3 cp --acl public-read hack/install.sh s3://get.docker.com/index`

 ## Make

 There are two make files, each with different extensions.
 Neither are supposed